OECD: Founding

-During the next 12 years, Japan, Finland, Australia, and New Zealand also joined the organisation.
-Yugoslavia had observer status in the organisation starting with the establishment of the OECD until its dissolution as a country.
+Japan became a member in 1964, and over the following decade, Finland, Australia, and New Zealand also joined the organisation.
+Yugoslavia had observer status in the organisation, starting with the establishment of the OECD, until its dissolution as a country.
 The OECD also created agencies such as the OECD Development Centre (1961), International Energy Agency (IEA, 1974), and Financial Action Task Force on Money Laundering.

-Unlike the organisations of the United Nations system, OECD uses the spelling "organisation" with an "s" in its name rather than "organization".
+The aims of the OECD are stated in Article 1 of the Convention as: